-This post and the images have been updated for a better reader experience, and the recipe remains the same.
+This post and the images have been updated for a better reader experience; the recipe remains the same.

-This Penne alla Vodka has been a staple in my kitchen for decades, and it never fails to wow!
+This Penne alla Vodka has been a staple dinner recipe in my kitchen for decades, and it never fails to impress!
 It’s rich, creamy, and comes together in just 30 minutes, making it ideal for everything from busy weeknights to hosting friends at the last minute.
-One reader captured it perfectly: “Made this tonight for a ‘last minute-throw together-have people over’ dinner.
-Fabulous and a huge hit!”
 That’s what makes this recipe so special—it’s simple but always impressive.

 No matter how you serve it, this dish will have people going back for seconds—and asking for the recipe.
-It’s quick, foolproof, and sure to become a favorite in your kitchen too!
+If you love a great pasta dish, our Baked Rigatoni and Steak Alfredo are two others to try.

 I enjoy giving precise details in my recipe posts to lead my readers through any questions.
 If you’re just here for the printable recipe, use the Jump to Recipe to head straight there!